Haka in sports: History

+Haka performed by the Baby Blacks in the 2015 World Rugby U20 Championship Final.

+In 1884 the first New Zealand rugby union team to visit Sydney performed a war cry described by The New Zealand Herald as "the New Zealand football cry, 'Ake, ake, ake, ake, kia kaha' (for ever, for ever keep up your courage; go on with vigour.)"

 During 1888–89, the New Zealand Native team toured the Home Nations of the United Kingdom, the first team from a colony to do so.
 It was originally intended that only Māori players would be selected, but four non-Māori were finally included.
 As the non-Māori were born in New Zealand, the name "Native" was considered justified.
 The team performed a haka before the start of their first match on 3 October 1888 against Surrey.
 They were described as using the words "Ake ake kia kaha" which suggests that the haka was not "Ka Mate".

 The "Ka Mate" haka was not well known at this time.
 In 1900, a newspaper reported New Zealand soldiers in the Boer War chanting "Ka Mate!
 Ka Mate!
 Ka ora!
 Ka ora!
 Hae-haea!
 Ha!"
 The soldiers thought it meant "Kill him!
 Chop him up!
 Baste him!"

 But during the 1901 Royal Tour, Ngāti Kahungunu warriors Ngāti Kahungunu revived "Ka Mate" when they performed it to welcome the Duke of Cornwall at Rotorua.
 Newspapers described the full actions of this "ancient ngeri", printing its complete Māori words and an accurate translation.
 A movie cameraman recorded the performance.
 "Ka Mate" became famous, and was widely performed throughout New Zealand.